You can help us improve our website by completing a short survey.

 Regulation 8 requires an employer to be granted a licence in order to undertake licensable work with asbestos.

-This means that an employer must hold a licence granted by HSE before undertaking higher risk work with asbestos as defined above.
+This means that an employer must hold a licence granted by the Health & Safety Executive (HSE) before undertaking higher risk work with asbestos, as defined above.

-Important: We will only grant a licence to those who plan to do work.
-Although you may not need a licence to carry out a particular job, you will still need to make sure that you comply with the Control of Asbestos Regulations 2012 to prevent exposure to asbestos.
+Important: We will only grant a licence to those who plan to do work that requires a licence.
+Although you may not need a licence to carry out other work with asbestos, you will still need to make sure that you comply with the Control of Asbestos Regulations 2012 to prevent exposure to asbestos.

 Please note: It is an offence to carry out licensable work without a licence and you could be prosecuted.

-A. You must first read the guidance notes on the licence assessment process before applying.
-You can then make an application for a licence by contacting HSE.
-Please use this for asbestos licence applications only.
+You can request your intention to apply for a licence by contacting HSE.
+Please only use this for asbestos licence applications.

-The form will be sent to you electronically when you request it, using the Contacting HSE link above.
-The form cannot be partially saved and accessed at a later date.
-Therefore, before completing the form, you must read the guidance notes and ensure that you have all the necessary information to hand to enable you to complete the form.
+The ASB1 asbestos licence application form will be sent to you electronically when you request it, along with Guidance on the process and payment options for the asbestos licence assessment fee.
+Before completing the ASB1, you must read the guidance notes and ensure that you have all the necessary information to hand to enable you to complete the form.

-Important: Once you receive the ASB1 application form, please make sure that you read and complete the form carefully.
-The form is a legal document and must be submitted by someone with authority within your company, such as the Managing Director or another Director.
-If you are an English or Welsh partnership, all of the Partners must be declared on the form, and one of those Partners must submit it.
+Important: The ASB1 is a legal document and must be submitted by someone with authority within your company, such as the Managing Director or another Director.
+If you are an English or Welsh partnership, all of the Partners must be declared on the form and one of those Partners must submit it.
 Please state your correct legal name if you are a limited company, a PLC or a limited liability partnership.

 Please note: It is a criminal offence to make a false declaration.

-A. The current licence assessment fee is £3,365.
-When we receive your completed ASB1 form, you will receive an HSE invoice for payment of the licence assessment fee.
+The current asbestos licence assessment fee is £3,439.00.
 The assessment process will only commence once full payment has been made.
-Payment can be made either by Bank Automated Clearing System (BACS), bank transfer or cheque.
-We cannot accept credit card payments.
-This fee is non-refundable if your application is unsuccessful or if you withdraw your application following assessment.
+Payment can be made either online, via credit/debit card/PayPal or by invoice.
+The fee is non-refundable if your application is unsuccessful or if you withdraw your application following assessment.

-Important: We also make a charge for the re-assessment, amendment or replacement of a licence.
+Important: There is also a charge for the re-assessment, amendment or replacement of a licence.

-A. A fee is payable by the applicant to to HSE on each application for a licence under the Control of Asbestos Regulations 2012.
-This payment is for the assessment of your fitness to hold a licence to work with asbestos and must be paid in full on receipt of the invoice.
 HSE has no power to set fees in its own right.
 HSE is required by HM Treasury to recover the full costs incurred in regulating permissioning regimes such as asbestos licensing.
-HSE recommends fees to the Secretary of State for Work and Pensions based on the full economic costs incurred
+HSE recommends fees to the Secretary of State for Work and Pensions based on the full economic costs incurred.

-Important: The cost of the fee is reviewed each year and can rise as well as fall, depending on the level of our involvement and our expenditure.
+Important: The cost of the fee is routinely reviewed and can rise as well as fall.
 The fee process is subject to both internal and external audit.

 A formal assessment of your understanding and knowledge of asbestos specific matters, including your experience of working with asbestos.
 This will include:

-Following the assessment, the Inspector will complete an ASB4 form which will record matters discussed.
+Following the assessment, the inspector will complete an ASB4 Form and make recommendations to the ALU.

-Important: You will not get a licence without being able to demonstrate management/supervisory competency, including recent training.
+Important: You will not be granted a licence without being able to demonstrate management/supervisory competency, including recent training.
 Also, employees must have appropriate training, RPE, face-fit testing and medical surveillance (where necessary) before any work with licensable material is carried out.

-Please note: If you are at all unsure, you may wish to postpone the assessment until you are confident that you are able to study and understand these requirements.
+Please note: If you are at all unsure, you may wish to postpone the application/assessment until you are confident that you are able to study and understand these requirements.

 Important: You should also display a copy of the licence at every site where you are working.

-A. All changes either to a company structure or name/address details should be notified in writing to ALU.
-A fee is payable for this which varies depending on the exact circumstances.
-Details of the current fees are noted in the fee table above.
+All changes, either to a company structure or name/address details should be notified in writing (email) to the ALU.
+A fee is payable for this, which varies depending on the exact circumstances.
+Details of the current fees are noted in the table above.

-A. Yes.
-Although your licence may have more, almost all licences have 3 standard conditions on them, summarised as:
+Yes.
+Although your licence may have more, all licences have 3 standard conditions, summarised as:

-Important: We also have the power to amend, alter or revoke your licence depending on your performance.
+Important: HSE also have the power to amend, alter or revoke licences.

-A. We will write to you explaining why we are not giving you a licence.
+The ALU will write to you explaining why we are not granting a licence.

-A. Please see the Asbestos Licence Assessment, Amendment and Revocation Guide (ALAARG) for more information.
-The guide provides information on the asbestos licensing regime and sets out the standards required by the applicants.
+Please see the Asbestos Licence Assessment, Amendment and Revocation Guide (ALAARG) (PDF) for more information.
+The guide provides information on the asbestos licensing regime and sets out the standards required by applicants.